 - Swap out your old halogen lights for LEDs – which use around 80% less energy, and last up to 10 times longer.

-- Remember to make the most of natural night in the daytime to reduce bills further.
+- Energy efficiency means making the most of natural night in the daytime to reduce bills further.

 3. PREPARE YOUR SPACES